chaobrain/brainscale/docs/apis/concepts.rst

     NonTempParamOp

-If you do not want to compute weight gradients at all, you can use :py:class:`FakeParamOp`, or :py:class:`FakeElemWiseParamOp`, which does not compute the gradients at all.
+If you do not want to compute weight gradients at all, you can use :py:class:`FakeETraceParam`, or :py:class:`FakeElemWiseParam`, which does not compute the gradients at all.

 .. autosummary::